 As of November 2022, jobs requiring a bachelor’s or master’s degree have a minimum salary requirement.
-Positions requiring a bachelor’s degree must pay a gross annual salary of NOK 417,900 while positions requiring a master’s degree must pay a gross salary of NOK 449,900.
+Positions requiring a bachelor’s degree must pay a gross annual salary of NOK 417,900, while positions requiring a master’s degree must pay a gross salary of NOK 449,900.

-Guaranteed Benefits in Norway
+Guaranteed benefits in Norway

-Restrictions for Benefits and Compensation
+Restrictions for benefits and compensation

-Pursuing business growth in a new country requires an intelligent strategy for meeting employee needs and recruiting top talent.
+Pursuing business growth in a new country requires a robust compensation strategy to meet employee needs and recruit top talent.
 As you establish your company in Norway, designing a competitive benefits plan that meets market standards, legal regulations, and employee expectations is critical to cultivate a successful and engaged workforce.

 - Professional learning resources